OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 Now I will tell you the truth: Three more kings will arise in Persia, and then a fourth, who will be far richer than all of them.
 As soon as he becomes strong through his wealth, he will stir up the whole empire against the kingdom of Greece.

 ## Daniel 11:3
-Then a mighty king will arise, who will rule with great authority and do as he pleases.
+Then a powerful king will emerge, who will govern with significant authority and act according to his own desires.

 ## Daniel 11:4
 After he has arisen, his kingdom will be broken and divided towards the four winds of heaven, but not to his descendants, nor with the authority he wielded, because his sovereignty will be uprooted and given to others.